SRGSSR/pillarbox-documentation/GITHUB_PROJECTS_SETUP.md

 We currently use 3 settings:

-- **Status** for the various statuses an issue might have in our worklow.
+- **Status** for the various statuses an issue might have in our workflow.
 Statuses must be defined in the following order so that board columns are ordered correctly:
   - **✏️ Draft**: Tasks which have not been sufficiently refined yet.
   - **📋 Backlog**: Tasks which are ready to be planned.
   - **🚧  In Progress**: Tasks currently being worked on.